 4) She does not draw near to her God.

 Jerusalem’s inhabitants in the late 7th century B.C. had ceased drawing near to God.
+Their commitment to Him was deteriorating.
 They had their idols, they had their other interests, but they failed to draw close to their God.
 Before long the “woe” prophesied by Zephaniah came upon them, and they entered into the Babylonian Captivity.
-We today can fall likewise into the same error, can drift away from a close, personal walk with the Lord, and end up in our own “captivities” of all sorts.
+We today can fall likewise into the same error, can drift away from a close, personal walk with God, and end up in our own “captivities” of all sorts.

 God’s exhortation to us (Hebrews 10:22) is to “draw near to God with a sincere heart and with the full assurance that faith brings.”
 We can do this in prayer, in praise and worship, in His word, in gatherings of the Lord’s people in church, and in a number of other ways that keep alive a vibrant relationship between you and the Lord.
 Yet these are some of the very things that can slowly, imperceptibly drift out of our lives, until we find ourselves in a dry and thirsty land.
 The solution, wrote the Psalmist David, is: “O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is” (Psalm 63:1, KJV).
 Don’t be passive in your walk with the Lord.
 Rather, determine to seek Him often, to draw close to Him daily and throughout the day.